Greta Garbo: Retirement

-In 1971, Garbo vacationed in Southern France at the summer home of her close friend Baroness Cécile de Rothschild who introduced her to Samuel Adams Green, an art collector and curator in New York City.
-Green became an important friend and walking companion.
-He was in the habit of tape-recording all of his telephone calls, including many of his conversations with Garbo.
-He did so with her permission, but Garbo ended the friendship in 1981 after being falsely told that Green had played the tapes to friends.
-In his last will and testament, Green bequeathed all of the tapes in 2011 to the film archives at Wesleyan University.
-The tapes reveal Garbo's personality in later life, her sense of humor, and various eccentricities.
-In 1977, Garbo wrote to Frederick Sands: "I am forever running away from something or somebody"...
-"Unconsciously I have always known that I was not destined for real and lasting happiness."

 Although she was increasingly withdrawn in her final years, Garbo became close to her cook and housekeeper Claire Koger, who worked for her for 31 years.
 "We were very close—like sisters," Koger said.

+In 1970, Garbo vacationed in Saint-Raphaël on the French Riviera at the home of her close friend Baroness Cécile de Rothschild.
+Rothschild introduced her to American art dealer Samuel Adams Green at Garbo's 65th birthday party.
+Green became an important friend, sharing an interest in walking, humor, and introducing Garbo to transcendental meditation.
+Green accompanied her on regular walks in New York and on travels to Europe, Colombia, and Fire Island, where she stayed at his home.
+Their friendship was largely conducted by telephone, and Green recorded their conversations after informing Garbo of the practice.
+The friendship ended in 1985 after the tabloid Globe published an article claiming that Garbo planned to marry Green; Garbo blamed him for the publicity and ended their communication.
+Garbo had also been falsely told that Green played tapes of their conversations to friends at a party.
+After Garbo's death, Green donated over 100 hours of recordings to Wesleyan University.
+The tapes reveal Garbo's personality in later life, her sense of humor, and various eccentricities.

 Throughout her life, Garbo was known for taking long daily walks with companions or by herself.
 In retirement, she walked the streets of New York City, dressed casually and wearing large sunglasses.
 "Garbo-watching" became a sport for photographers, the media, admirers, and curious New Yorkers, but she strictly maintained her privacy and her elusive mystique followed her to the end.

 Norwegian actress Liv Ullmann, who was dubbed "The New Greta Garbo", and played Anna Christie on Broadway in 1977, saw Garbo in the street and ran after her, in hopes of meeting her and telling her she was playing Anna Christie.
 Garbo ran away from her and disappeared into Central Park.
 Ullmann gave up the chase after she saw that Garbo looked "frightened".
 She said: "Yes, she outpaced me.
 But when she turned and looked so frightened I gave up and didn't follow her.
 I was younger; I could have made it, but I didn't."